besthostingcz/synknot/README.md

 SynKnot utility for DNS and PTR synchronization with Knot

 Prerequisites:
- - own DNS Knot server (https://www.knot-dns.cz/)
+ - own Knot DNS server (https://www.knot-dns.cz/)
- - own database of DNS records
+ - own database of DNS and PTR records
  - PHP and GIT support on the DNS server

 How to deploy SynKnot: